UpperCod/estack/README.md

 }
 ```

-You can define the `folder` property to associate a destination for your html or md file. eg : `gallery/1` the template is processed by Mustache
+You can define the `folder` property to associate a destination for your html or md file. eg : `gallery/1` the template is processed by Handerbars

 ## bundle-cli is built thanks to:

-bundle-cli is built with Rollup, Chokidar, fast-glob, mustache, postcss and other incredible packages
+bundle-cli is built with Rollup, Chokidar, Fast-glob, Handerbars, Postcss and other incredible packages

 ## Todo

-* [ ] Compress the html by using the --minify flag
+- [ ] Compress the html by using the --minify flag
-* [ ] add test
+- [ ] add test
-* [ ] generate sw for pwa
+- [ ] generate sw for pwa
-* [ ] add support to customize the order of page groups
+- [ ] add support to customize the order of page groups